aanciaes/TrustedPasSEnvironment/README.md

 ``docker run -it -e STUNNEL_HOST=192.168.118.32 -e STUNNEL_PORT=8888 aanciaes/srsc``

+You can specify the variable NUMBER_OF_OPS to change the number of operations of the benchmark with -e NUMBER_OF_OPS=1000

 ### Security Configurations

 By default, the client will use the blowfish encryption algorithm with a 448 byte key.